Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Methodology

-The generation rate of trips going from zone $i \in \mathcal{K}$ to zone $j \in \mathcal{K}$ is represented by $\lambda_{ij}$ [trip/hr].
-Within each zone, the origins and destinations (OD) of all its associated trips are generated from a homogeneous Poisson process over space and time.
-All travelers have the same value of time $\beta$ [\$/veh-hr].
+The trips from zone $i \in \mathcal{K}$ to zone $j \in \mathcal{K}$ are generated from a homogeneous Poisson process at rate $\lambda_{ij}$ [trip/hr].
+Within each zone, the origins and destinations (OD) of all its associated trips are distributed uniformly over space and time.
+All travelers have the same value of time $\beta$ [\$/trip-hr].
 The TNC uses a fleet of service vehicles driven by fully compliant drivers (e.g., salaried drivers or robo-taxis).
 Each vehicle travels at a constant speed $v$ [km/h], and the time for passenger boarding and alighting from a vehicle is negligible.
-The total hourly vehicle cost (including driver salary, prorated vehicle acquisition and operation costs) is denoted as $\gamma$ [\$/veh-hr].
+The total hourly vehicle cost (including driver salary, prorated vehicle acquisition, and operation costs) is denoted as $\gamma$ [\$/veh-hr].

 The TNC needs to make a range of planning decisions.
-First, it must determine the allocation of idle vehicles across zones.
-Second, it must plan the zone-level paths for vehicles traveling between every OD zone pair --- since the travel demand is heterogeneous across zones, a vehicle's path may affect its probability to encounter a passenger en-route.
-Here, we assume that the TNC platform only considers vehicle paths that do not have zone-level detours \citep{lei2019path}; i.e., no vehicle service path can simultaneously contain zone-level movements in both north and south (or east and west) directions.
-For example, in Figure \ref{fig:study region 1}, the blue vehicle paths are feasible, but the red ones are not allowed.
+First, it must determine the steady-state distribution of vehicles (especially the idle vehicles) across zones.
+Second, it must plan the zone-level paths for vehicles traveling between every OD zone pair\footnote{The zone-level path decisions can be easily enforced by the platform in case of robo-taxis or when drivers are fully compliant (e.g., see \citet{lei2019path}).
+In case of more independent human drivers, the platform could suggest these routes on the app’s navigation system and encourage the drivers to follow them (possibly with incentives).} --- since the travel demand is heterogeneous across zones, a vehicle's path across zones may affect its probability to encounter a passenger en-route.
+Here, we assume that the TNC platform only considers vehicle zone-level paths that do not have zone-level detours \citep{lei2019path}; i.e., no vehicle service path can simultaneously contain zone-level movements in both north and south (or east and west) directions.
+For example, in Figure \ref{fig:study region 1}, the blue zone-level paths are feasible, but the red ones are not allowed.
 Third, it must have a plan to rebalance idle vehicles between zones because the incoming and outgoing trip generation rates of a zone could differ.